 The careful analysis of our results shows that 39.25% (Table 4) of our sample uses what we have called generic AI, the term AI here referring to several types or parts of AI that are used for example to perform analysis, for automation of tasks, decision support or for redesigning a company's processes by integrating digital transformation.
-This trend may be justified by the fact that, in general, firms do not

-Table 4 Classification of case studies according to AI technology used need a single solution or type of AI but a combination of these to make a greater benefit.
+This trend may be justified by the fact that, in general, firms do not aThere is repetition of AI type: some cases have multiple types of AI need a single solution or type of AI but a combination of these to make a greater benefit.
 This result is important in practice and for business leaders and providers of AI solutions.
 Indeed, in view of this result, the suppliers of AI solutions should put a particular emphasis on solutions that integrate a set of technology rather than providing a single type of technology to businesses.
 Business leaders should explore the benefits of using multi-type AI solutions.

-Types of AI Total Percentage
+Table 4Classification ofcase studies according to AItechnology used Types of AI Total Percentage

 AI 73 39.25

 Machine learning 49 26.34

 Deep learning 8 4.30

 Cognitive 25 13.44

 Cognitive cyber security 6 3.23

 Natural language processing 15 8.06

 Robotic personal assistant 2 1.08

 Pattern/visual recognition 3 1.61

 Chatbots 2 1.08

 Neural networks 1 0.54

 Virtual companion 2 1.08

-Total 186 ^a 100
+Total 186 a 100